DisorientedCrocodile/my-project-manager/README.md

 This is a tkinter app that shows your projects.
 You will be able to change the status of these projects.

 # How to use
-To open the program, download the .zip file and open it.
+To open the program, download the .zip file, extract it somewhere and open it.
 There, you'll need to find the `ProjectManager v1.0.0.exe` file.
 Open it and choose your 'projects' folder.
 Don't be afraid of the "Failed to execute script main" error.
 That's supposed to happen :-)
 Restart the program and you're all set!

 # I'm programming some of this on stream